-- I. The Observation and Practice school, consisting of four grades of school work, for practice teaching, demonstration of the best modern methods, and laboratory study of educational problems. - 2.
+- 1. The Observation and Practice School, consisting of all grades of the Williamsburg Graded and High School, for practice teaching, demonstration of the best modern methods, and laboratory study of educational problems. - 2.
 The Normal Academy, consisting of the first three years of the Teacher's Courses. - 3.
-The college as correlated with the Normal Academy; (a) continuing through two years of prescribed work the Teacher's Courses leading to the Teachers' Diploma; and (b) offering six (6) full courses in Education and Normal Training and two courses in Psychology beyond the work for the Teachers' Diploma.
+The College as correlated with the Normal Academy; (a) continuing through two years of prescribed work the Teacher's Courses leading to the Teachers' Diploma; and (b) offering seven full courses in Education and Normal Training and two courses in Psychology beyond the work for the Teachers' Diploma.